mwidomski/BlindSQL/README.md

 Greatly eases manual Blind SQL injection by automating the loop for data extraction.

-This is basically a word-for-word implementation of the script in [this video](https://www.youtube.com/watch?v=d3fUh0QeoZI) by cwinfosec (Thanks!!)
+This is basically a word-for-word implementation of the script in [this video](https://www.youtube.com/watch?v=d3fUh0QeoZI) by cwinfosec (Thanks!!) with some improvements, notably binary search for query results.

-Priority improvements
-* Binary search for ascii values
-* Sort characters in order of likelihood. (lowercase -> symbols -> numbers -> uppercase)

 Possible improvements
 * Command line input for QUERY parameter